Sanshain/ts-keys-compiler/README.md

 # How does it work?

-This package contains function `keyTransform` for transformation `Object.getOwnPropertyNames<typeof o>(o)` expression to array of keys in result file and overriden type for `ObjectConstructor.getOwnPropertyNames` that returns `Array<keyof T>` for safe transformation cases, whenever possible, else - `string[]`.
+The package contains function `keyTransform` for transformation `Object.getOwnPropertyNames<typeof o>(o)` expression to array of keys in result file and overriden type for `ObjectConstructor.getOwnPropertyNames` that returns `Array<keyof T>` for safe transformation cases, whenever possible, else - `string[]`.
 For example:

 ```ts
 let ae = { a: 1, b: 1 }